 - People with arthritis.

-You might like to read: Sleeping on the Floor: Bad or Good?
+You may want to read: Sleeping on the Floor: Bad or Good?

 The subject of sleeping on the floor will be controversial until there’s enough research to balance the odds either in favor of or against this practice.
 In the meantime, people are simply making assumptions based on logic and what others have told them works.